ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits

 \subsection{Verification and Vulnerability Analysis}

 In the second phase, ForASec verifies the translated model and intrudes it to analyze the vulnerable locations (see Fig. \ref{figure:methodology}).
-First, the functional, behavior and performance tests are performed to ensure the correctness of the translated model.
-We assume that an attacker has access to the netlist, therefore, to model this behavior, \textit{a different number of intruded gates are applied at different locations in the model} to \textbf{ generate counterexamples} for the given functionality, behavior and performance.
-These counterexamples are used to analyze and identify the vulnerabilities for undesired behavior, caused due to malicious alterations.
-We propose a generic set of functional, behavioral and performance properties, based on the circuit under test (CUT), to analyze the vulnerabilities against intrusions based on the performance bounds of the circuits, which are calculated by applying different distributions of technology parameters.
-It is important to note that the lower bounds for dynamic power and path delays are not considered because these values are always zero in the steady state condition.
-The above-mentioned bounds are computed under the following definitions: \begin{enumerate}[leftmargin=*] \item The upper bound of dynamic power is modeled as $\mathit{\sum_{i=1}^{n} DP_{imax}}$, where $\mathit{DP_{imax}}$ is the maximum dynamic power of an $i^{th}$ gate. \item The upper bound of the delay of the $\mathit{k^{th}}$ path is modeled as $\mathit{ \sum_{i=1}^{m} Delay_{imax}}$, where $\mathit{Delay_{imax}}$ is the maximum delay of the $i^{th}$ gate in the selected path. \item The upper/lower bound of leakage power is modeled as $\mathit{\sum_{i=1}^{n} LP_{imax/imin}}$, where $\mathit{LP_{imax/imin}}$ is the maximum/minimum leakage power dissipated by the $i^{th}$ gate. \end{enumerate}
+First, the functional, behavioral, and performance tests are performed to ensure the correctness of the translated model (see Step 2 in Fig. \ref{figure:methodology}).
+We assume that an attacker has access to the netlist.
+Therefore, to model this behavior, \textit{a different number of intruded gates are applied at different locations in the model} to \textbf{ generate counterexamples} for the given functionality, behavior, and performance.
+These counterexamples are used to analyze and identify the vulnerabilities for undesired behavior caused due to malicious alterations (see Step 3 in Fig. \ref{figure:methodology}).

+We propose a generic set of functional, behavioral, and performance properties based on the CuV, to analyze the vulnerabilities against intrusions based on the performance bounds of the circuits, which are calculated by applying different distributions of technology parameters.
+Note: the lower bounds for dynamic power and path delays are not considered because these values are zero in the steady-state condition.
+The above-mentioned bounds are computed under the following definitions: \begin{enumerate}[leftmargin=*] \item The upper bound of dynamic power is modeled as $\mathit{\sum_{i=1}^{n} DP_{imax}}$, where $\mathit{DP_{imax}}$ is the maximum dynamic power of an $i^{th}$ gate. \item The upper bound of the delay of the $\mathit{k^{th}}$ path is modeled as $\mathit{ \sum_{i=1}^{m} Delay_{imax}}$, where $\mathit{Delay_{imax}}$ is the maximum delay of the $i^{th}$ gate in the selected path. \item The upper/lower bound of leakage power is modeled as $\mathit{\sum_{i=1}^{n} LP_{imax/imin}}$, where $\mathit{LP_{imax/imin}}$ is the maximum/ minimum leakage power dissipated by an $i^{th}$ gate. \end{enumerate}